 I’m not sure there is much difference between “capable of causing” and “likely to cause”, apart from it being a slightly lower bar.
 In any event, the ground is discretionary, so judges will need to decide whether eviction is a reasonable and proportionate response.

-3. Breach of tenancy agreement (Ground 12 – Discretionary)
+3. Breach of tenancy agreement (Ground 12 – Discretionary – 2 weeks)

 Ground 12 is unchanged in the Renters Reform Bill and entitles a landlord to seek possession if the tenant breaches a term in the tenancy agreement, other than rent.
-It might include keeping a pet or breaching the pet policy, or failing to look after the garden.
+It might include keeping a pet or breaching the pet policy and failing to look after the garden.
 It could also be used if the tenant has refused to allow the landlord and their contractors access to the property to carry out an inspection or repairs in breach of the implied covenant in Section 11 Landlord and Tenant Act 1985 or a clause in the tenancy agreement.

 As with all Discretionary Grounds, the judge will need to agree it’s reasonable to evict the tenant because of their breach of contract.

-4. Deterioration of the property / furniture (Grounds 13 & 15 – Discretionary)
+4. Deterioration of the property / furniture (Grounds 13 & 15 – Discretionary – 2 weeks’ notice)